TACC/coe-332-sp21/docs/week10/deployments.rst

 components, such as databases, REST APIs, web servers, or asynchronous worker programs.
 The key idea with deployments is that they should *always be running*.

 Imagine a program that runs a web server for a blog site.
-The blog website should alawys be available, 24 hours a day, 7 days a week.
+The blog website should always be available, 24 hours a day, 7 days a week.
 If the blog web server program crashes, it would ideally be restarted immediately so that the blog site was available again.
 This is the main idea behind deployments.